matriex/System_Extractor/README.md

 ## Note

- * Repack for android nought N does not works
+ * Repack for android nougat N does not works

  * Repack of CM13 works fine